lychanl/acer-release/README.md

-# Actor-Critic with Experience Replay and Pessimistic Critic
+# Actor-Critic with Experience Replay and autocorrelated actions
-This repository contains original implementation of **Actor-Critic with Experience Replay and Pessimistic Critic** algorithm.
+This repository contains original implementation of **Actor-Critic with Experience Replay and autocorrelated actions** algorithm.
- Implementation of **Actor-Critic with Experience Replay** is also present.
+ Implementation of original **Actor-Critic with Experience Replay** is also present.
 ## Installation

 ### Prerequisites